It looks like a quince, it smells like a quince and it is rock hard, just like a quince.

 3 pieces of star anise

 Roughly chop the fruit – be careful, it’s rock hard.
-Put it in a large pan and cover with water – I used 2 liters.
+Put it in a large pan together with the star anise and cover with water – I used 2 liters.
 Cook until the fruit falls apart, which takes about an hour and a half.
 Mash with a potato masher and pour into a colander lined with cheesecloth.
 Tie the cheesecloth together and suspend it over a large pan (see photo).
 Let it drip overnight and don’t be tempted to squeeze the cloth or the jelly will be cloudy.
 This amount yielded 1,5 liters of liquid.
 Bring the liquid to boil and add the Marmello mixed with sugar.
 Boil for 1 minute and pour into sterilized jars.
 Turn the jars upside down for ten minutes.
 The jelly will keep for about a year.
+Once open, store in the refrigerator and use within a week.